Complete guide to use the bus in Porto

 Strollers and wheelchairs can travel on buses that have the universal symbol of accessibility, since only these have a reserved seat and an appropriate seat belt.
-For safety reasons, only a stroller or a wheelchair can travel on a bus at a time.
+For safety reasons, only a stroller or a wheelchair can travel on a bus at the same time.

-However, it is forbidden to carry bicycles and surfboards may only be carried on the platform near the exit door of the bus.
+However, it is forbidden to carry bikes, and surfboards can only be carried on the platform near the exit door of the bus.

 For those who have animals, it is possible to transport them in all the buses in Porto as long as they are in good health and are transported in proper containers.

 The animals must be transported safely and never occupying a place.
 The transport of animals does not have any additional cost.

 1- When waiting for the bus, you must wait for your turn on the queue.